Iguana2024/devops-2024/README.md

 ## :wrench: Installation and Preparation

-1. Clone the Repository:
+1. Clone the Repository
     ```
     git clone https://github.com/Iguana2024/devops-2024.git
     cd devops-2024
     ```

-2. Generate rsa key pair (The keys must be in format `username_rsa` and `username.pub`):
+2. Generate rsa key pair (The keys must be in format `username_rsa` and `username.pub`)
     ```
     ssh-keygen -t rsa -b 4096
     ```

-3. Place public key in `public_keys` directory and for private key, create `private_keys` directory.
+3. Place public key in `public_keys` directory and for private key, create `private_keys` directory

-4. After everything is set up, navigate back to the root directory and launch the virtual machines:
+4. After everything is set up, navigate back to the root directory and launch the virtual machines
     ```shell
     vagrant up
     ```

 ## Common Problems

-If you encounter the following message:
+If you encounter the following message

 ![Problem1](/images/problem1.png)

-Be sure to type in the command:
+Be sure to type in the command
     ```
     ssh-keygen -R ip_of_the_machine
     ```